Generic Name: biotin (oral) (BYE oh tin)

 Biotin is a form of vitamin B found in foods.
 Biotin helps the body break down fats, carbohydrates, and other substances.

-Not all uses for biotin have been approved by the FDA.
+It is not certain whether biotin is effective in treating any medical condition.
+Medicinal use of this product has not been approved by the FDA.
 Biotin should not be used in place of medication prescribed for you by your doctor.

 Biotin may also be used for purposes not listed in this product guide.